-With Magento and Shopify, you can also create custom themes from scratch.
+With Magento or Shopify, you can also create custom themes from scratch.

 As has been mentioned above, Shopify is a hosted solution, so it takes care of the loading time of your website.
 It’s an advantage if you’re only starting out in ecommerce and have little customer base.
 However, business growth brings more clients and, thus, more traffic resulting in speed-related issues.
-With Shopify, you won’t be able to optimize website performance yourself; all that remains is to contact the Shopify support team.
+With Shopify, you won’t be able to optimize website performance yourself; all that remains is to contact the support team.